What is your team currently focused on?

 In the US, we’ve shifted so that about half of our operations team is supporting global customers.
 This is in response to inflation.
 While we have seen energy inflation in the US, it has been even more pronounced in other global markets.
 Our team can temporarily support customers in other countries, which means our customers can receive support on various issues 24 hours a day.
 On the tech side, we’re enhancing the features of Kraken, our proprietary cloud platform, as we prepare for more external licensing opportunities, and we’re growing into new states.

 How does Kraken work?

 Octopus Energy runs on Kraken.
-We purpose-built it for energy customers, and the businesses who serve them, to enable a totally customer-centric culture while delivering rapid organizational transformation and future energy capabilities.
+We purpose-built it for energy customers, and the businesses that serve them, to enable a totally customer-centric culture while delivering rapid organisational transformation and future energy capabilities.
 Kraken’s technology and unique operating model tackle the multitude of future energy challenges through one integrated platform and blueprint.

 How is Octopus Energy supporting customers through the energy crisis?

 We’ve seen bills in the US increase 25–100% over typical amounts.
 This is compounded by climate change – with more extreme weather events, customers will use more energy to keep cool in the summer and warm in the winter.

 We’ve launched services such as Intelligent Octopus, which helps customers understand when to use energy to save both money and reserve resources when the grid is at peak demand.
 In addition, we’ve tested Turn Up, Turn Out programmes, which encourage customers to raise their thermostats by three degrees during high temperature hours in exchange for bill credit.
 We’ve also dedicated a lot of our time to building a mobile app and encouraging customers to opt in to real-time alerts so they know when is the best time to use energy or to reserve.